IRTF-HRPC/draft-irtf-hrpc-ipvc/draft-irtf-hrpc-ipvc.md

 There are many ways in which digital and networked technology can facilitate an attacker perpetrating IPV.
 For an in-depth reading, see {{TBMDGMMDR}} and {{CDOHPFLDMR}}.
-Here we informally list their main groups:
+Below, we informally categorize the main tactics attackers use:

 * Ready-made tools: Attackers can use applications or devices that are solely built to facilitate IPV.
-These apps are sometimes called "stalkerware" or "spouseware".
+These types of technology are sometimes referred to as "stalkerware" or "spouseware".
-* Dual-use tools: Attackers can use applications, control settings or devices built for beneficial or innocuous purposes and repurpose them for harm.
-This is the case, for example, of anti-theft devices that can be repurposed for stalking.
+* Dual-use tools: Attackers can repurpose applications, settings or devices built for beneficial or innocuous purposes to cause harm.
+This is the case, for example, of anti-theft devices that can be repurposed for stalking, or to location-tracking tools.
+The latter is subject to its own considerations {{DULT}}.
 * Impersonation attacks: Knowing personal information coupled with access to authentication mechanisms gives an attacker the ability to fully authenticate to services and accounts of the victim, effectively impersonating them.
 This can be executed to the degree that the victim can no longer successfully authenticate themselves.
 * UI-bound impersonation attacks: Attackers can abuse technology to enhance IPV by abusing the UI of a specific tool.
 In this case, attackers become authenticated but adversarial users of a